Vermont

 • Bank Statement

-There are no ID requirements for voters casting their ballot by mail or in person unless the voter is a first-time voter who registered by mail or online (in which case they will need a valid photo ID (driver’s license or passport that has not expired), a copy of a current utility bill, a copy of a current bank statement, or another government document showing the voter’s name and current residential address).
+There are no ID requirements for voters casting their ballot by mail or in-person unless the voter is a first-time voter who registered by mail or online (in which case they will need a valid photo ID (Vermont driver’s license, federally issued photo ID, or a U.S. passport), a copy of a current utility bill, a copy of a current bank statement, or another government document showing the voter’s name and current residential address).

 Vermont does not have a free ID option solely for voting purposes.